 - How many 5G endpoints (people and "things") will be connected?

 - Which companies are creating innovative software, services, and solutions for 5G?

 - Will 5G fundamentally change the device and content services landscape?

 - How will the deployment of 5G mobile private networks change service providers' operating strategies?

 - What new business models and public-private partnerships will emerge around 5G?

-- Where will economic value be generated and captured with 5G networks and services?
+- Where will revenue and economic value be generated and captured with 5G networks and services?